 Schunk's latest automatic charging device enables vehicles of different heights to be docked in the depot in seconds.
-In addition, overnight charging in the depot has the advantage that there is no need for fast and large amounts of electricity to flow along the track in the shortest possible time.
+In addition, overnight charging in the depot has the advantage that there is no need for fast and large amounts of the track in the shortest possible time.
 The devices can also be made simpler, lighter and more compact and are therefore par-